-Cats need essential fatty acids for their energy and the intake of Vitamins A, D, E, and K. Some of these essential fatty acids include omega 3 and omega 6.
+- Fatty acids: Cats need essential fatty acids for their energy and the intake of Vitamins A, D, E, and K. Some of these essential fatty acids include omega 3 and omega 6.

-Carbohydrates are not necessary for a cat’s diet, but they are an excellent alternative energy source.
+- Carbohydrates: Carbohydrates are not necessary for a cat’s diet, but they are an excellent alternative energy source.
 Wheat and rice are some sources of carbs for cats.

-Cats need water to keep them hydrated, to facilitate the transfer of nutrients within their bodies, regulate body temperature, and get rid of toxins.
+- Water: Cats need water to keep them hydrated, to facilitate the transfer of nutrients within their bodies, regulate body temperature, and get rid of toxins.

-Vitamins A, D, B1, B2, B3, and B6 are the essential vitamins cats should get from their diets.
+- Vitamins: Vitamins A, D, B1, B2, B3, and B6 are the essential vitamins cats should get from their diets.

-All animals need minerals to facilitate oxygen distribution, maintain ideal pH levels, and enhance nutrient uptake and utilization.
+- Minerals: All animals need minerals to facilitate oxygen distribution, maintain ideal pH levels, and enhance nutrient uptake and utilization.